Why “how you pay” matters more than most US finance teams realize

 Hidden costs to watch

 Two costs that almost never appear in provider marketing.
 Reconciliation: each rail produces different bank-statement memos, settlement timing, and remittance metadata.
 A finance team paying 20 contractors across four rails spends hours each month.
-Tax form generation: US payers must issue 1099-NEC to US-based contractors paid $600 or more in the year.
+Tax form generation: US payers must issue a 1099-NEC to US-based contractors above the reporting threshold, which rose from $600 to $2,000 for payments made on or after January 1, 2026 under the One Big Beautiful Bill Act (RSM US).
 For non-US contractors, you collect W-8BEN or W-8BEN-E and may need to file Form 1042-S. A bank wire gives you none of this.
 A platform handles it automatically.

 Where Omnivoo fits

-Omnivoo’s contract management product bundles contract drafting, e-signature, invoicing, payment rails (ACH, wire, Wise, Stripe), and tax forms into one workflow.
-Payment fees pass through at cost.
-A flat $49 per contract.
+Omnivoo’s contract management product bundles contract drafting, e-signature, invoicing, payment rails (ACH, wire, and international rails), and tax forms into one workflow.
+Payment fees pass through at cost. $49 per contractor per month.
 For Indian contractors, we also offer Contractor of Record where our India entity becomes the legal contracting party and handles TDS deduction (which a wire alone cannot do).

 If you are still wire-and-spreadsheet on contractor payments, that workflow is costing more than you think in fees, FX, and finance team hours.
 Worth a 20-minute conversation.